Fairfax Employment Immigration Lawyer

 One of the most common ways a foreign national can obtain a green card (or lawful permanent residency) is through employment.
 Each year, the Immigration and Nationality Act provides at least 140,000 employment-based immigration visas through various preference categories.

-With more than 50 years of combined experience and thousands of cases successfully processed, our legal team has extensive knowledge of the US immigration system.
-Not only have we represented small and large corporations, but also colleges, universities, healthcare organizations and international investors who are interested in starting their business in the U.S.
+With more than 50 years of combined legal experience and thousands of employment-based immigration cases successfully processed, our legal team has extensive knowledge of the US immigration system.
+Not only have our lawyers represented small and large corporations, but also colleges, universities, healthcare organizations and international investors who are interested in starting their business in the U.S.

-Our firm can help our clients obtain the following types of visas:
+Our immigration firm can help our clients obtain the following types of visas:

 - A – Allows diplomats and other government officials to travel to the U.S.